 Application Model Basics

-EarthCape uses a special data store with structured information about the UI - Application Model.
-This topic details how the Application Model information is collected, and how you can use it to customize the default UI.
+EarthCape uses a special XML-based content that stores structured information about the user interface in the database - Application Model.
+See how the Application Model information is collected, and how you can use it to customize the default UI.

 Application Model Overview

 When you run a Windows or Web client, the Application Model is used to create UI elements.
-For instance, when the framework creates a grid editor that displays a list of Contact objects, information for each column's visibility, location, caption and other settings is taken from the Application Model.
-The Application Model provides details on business classes, Controllers, Actions, Property Editors and other elements that provide or influence application functionality.
+For instance, when a table (list view) that displays a list of Locality objects is shown, information for each column's visibility, location, caption and other settings is taken from the Application Model.
+The Application Model provides details on object types, commands, editors and other elements that provide or influence application functionality.

 The Application Model information is generally represented by a tree.
 Tree nodes normally have a set of properties that actually specify the Application Model data.
 By default, the Application Model is organized in the following way: the root node (Application) and several child nodes (ActionDesign, BOModel, CreatableItems, ImageSources, NavigationItems, ViewItems, Views, etc.).

 Application Model Customization

 Each record corresponds to a layer of changes that is applied in specified order when application is run.
 Difference Type column specifies if a model contains changes that are user specific (Difference Type=User) or application wide (Difference Type=Model).
 Both groups are subdivided to web and win client (Persistent Application column) and Device Category (All, Desktop, Mobile, Tablet).

 For instance, to modify model settings for the all users that access the database vi Windows client, you need to open a record that has Persistent Application=EarthCape Windows Client and Device Category=All.